 Similarly, if you are publishing the extract in a workbook to Tableau Server, you can also specify a schedule for the extract refresh during publishing.
 For more information, see Schedule Extract Refreshes as You Publish a Workbook.

-Publish to Tableau Online
+Publish to Tableau Cloud

-If you plan to publish the extract as a data source to Tableau Online, your options for refreshing your data depend on the characteristics of your data sources.
+If you plan to publish the extract as a data source to Tableau Cloud, your options for refreshing your data depend on the characteristics of your data sources.
 For more information on refreshing data from specific data sources, see Extract refresh options by data source.

 Most data sources support an incremental refresh.
 Rather than refreshing the entire extract, you can configure a refresh to add only the rows that are new since the previous time you extracted the data.
 For example, you may have a data source that is updated daily with new sales transactions.
 Rather than rebuild the entire extract each day, you can just add the new transactions that occurred that day.
 Then once a week you might want to do a full refresh just to be sure you have the most up to date data.